Hold the Coffee @ SPoT Coffee on Elmwood Avenue

 Instead of reviewing SPoT, the company, I am dedicating this post specifically to the Elmwood Avenue location.
 (Expect the same treatment for other regionally chained coffee shops.
 I am looking at you, Pheonix Coffee and Erie Island.)

-first thing to greet our eye's at SPoT Coffee.
+This beautiful mural of Elmwood Village was the first thing to greet our eye's at SPoT Coffee. |

 Location: Elmwood Village a place founded by hipsters, and taken over by college students and rich single people.
 It's the kind of place you meet someone for a day-long date and by the end of the day, you'll have sworn you walked a half-marathon.
 What's more, a strong portion of the shops and restaurants are located inside renovated and repurposed old homes and mansions.